MozillaFoundation/mofo-style/README.md

 # Mozilla Foundation JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript*
+*Originally forked from the Airbnb style guide -- a mostly reasonable approach to JavaScript*

 ## Table of Contents